 As Main Street communities, localities, businesses, and others continue to face difficulties during the ever-developing COVID-19 pandemic, we will be compiling resources that are shared and updating this page regularly.

-The Phase 1 guidelines released include mandatory requirements and best practices for restaurants and beverage services; farmers markets; brick and mortar retail; fitness and exercise facilities; personal care and grooming; campgrounds; and religious services.
+The Phase 3 guidelines released include mandatory requirements and best practices for restaurants and beverage services, farmers markets, brick and mortar retail, fitness and exercise facilities, personal care and grooming, campgrounds, religious services, and more.
 The Governor’s phased approach is grounded in science and data and includes mitigation strategies to slow the spread of the COVID-19 virus through enhanced safety practices.
-The plan allows localities to consider delaying implementation of Phase One guidelines based on local conditions.

 To help the business community address customer questions on EO63, which compels citizens to wear face coverings in many public settings, the state designed a helpful sign that businesses may use to encourage folks to wear a face covering for public safety.
 Check out the images here!

 CARES Act Provides Assistance for State, Local, and Tribal Governments

 Through the Coronavirus Relief Fund, the CARES Act provides for payments to State, Local, and Tribal governments navigating the impact of the COVID-19 outbreak.
 Learn more here and view frequently asked questions!